sbabcoc/Selenium-Foundation/README.md

 ### Automatic Driver Targeting

 **Selenium Foundation** provides a complete set of base classes for building well-factored page models.
-This includes page components and frames. **Selenium Foundation** allows you to focus on modeling your application (instead of managing which window or frame the driver is addressing) by handling all driver targeting for you.
+This includes page components, frames and shadow hierarchies. **Selenium Foundation** allows you to focus on modeling your application (instead of managing which window or frame the driver is addressing) by handling all driver targeting for you.
 You'll never see `driver.switchTo(...)` in page model automation built with **Selenium Foundation**, because the framework automatically ensures that the driver is addressing the window or frame associated with each page model method before it's invoked.

 ### Automatic Targeted Session Configuration